ctlab/GScour/README.md

 ##### 4.2.1 Replace files for test order
 `python usages/replace_for_test_order.py --i /abspath/tothe/nuc_out_prank/ --o /abspath/tothe/test_order/`
 ##### 4.2.2 Set right order
---i /abspath/tothe/test_order/ for `fasta2paml_get_order.py`, see --help for args, folder with .order files can be empty.
+`fasta2paml_get_order.py`, see --help for args.
+Folder with .order files can be empty, files with right order will be recorded to that folder.
 #### 4.3 Preprocessing, convert fasta to paml format
 ##### 4.3.1 fasta2paml.py
 Skip if right order was set in the step 4.2.